 All-in buttons clearly indicate a player is “all-in.”
 The dealer should keep the buttons (not each player).
 When a player bets all-in, the dealer places an all-in button in front of the player, in full view of the rest of the table.

 RP-2.
 Bringing in Bets is Discouraged

 Routinely bringing in chips as betting and raising proceeds around the table is poor dealing practice.
 Reducing bet stacks can influence action, create confusion & increase errors.
-Dealers should not touch a player’s bet unless a count is needed.
 Only the player currently facing action may ask the dealer to bring-in bets.

 RP-3.
 Personal Belongings